AKEric/skinner/README.md

 I welcome all suggestions & ideas for improvement.
 As mentioned above I maintain this tool in my off-hours, and will try to address any issues to the best of my ability.

 # Requirements
 * It has been tested on Windows 10.
 No reason it shouldn’t work on other OS’s, but no testing has been done.
-There has been intent in the code to make it cross-platform compatible.
+There has been intent in the code to make it cross-platform compatible (no Windows-centric calls have been used).
 * Python 3 (Maya 2022+)
 * Based on your version of Maya, these Python packages available on Maya’s Python’s ```sys.path``` for import:
   * [Numpy](https://numpy.org/)